 No one, on their way out, let the closing door hit them.

-As a tourist, I don’t stay long, but I say a prayer for all those who have passed through these gates.
+As a tourist, I don’t stay long, but I say a prayer and pay respects for all those who have been left here.

 Where all the spirits are, that went with these bodies, is hard to say.

 Getting life with death is still better than no life at all.